starfortai/starfortai.github.io/README.md

 "Stories are at the core of human experience, and every technological change paves the way for new forms of stories."

-We create engaging AI-powered interactive stories, i.e., 3D conversational AI games, for kids to read, play and chat.
+We create engaging AI-powered interactive stories for kids to read, play and chat.
-* Educational experts carefully create stories, and the Starfort platform automatically generates games.
+* Educational experts carefully create stories, and the Starfort platform automatically generates 3D scenes.
 * AI NPCs of various roles can talk, interact, guide and inspire children.
 * Economic and business enlightenment (Starfort Coins).